darrenkoh/document-management-agents/README.md

 - Check that Ollama can access the OCR model

 ### Database Errors
-- Check file permissions on the database file
+- Check file permissions on the SQLite database file (`documents.db`)
 - Ensure the database directory is writable
 - Check logs for specific error messages
+- Use `sqlite3 documents.db "PRAGMA integrity_check;"` to verify database integrity
+- If corrupted, restore from backup or re-run migration

 ### All Files Classified as "uncategorized"
 - Enable verbose logging: `python main.py --verbose classify`